Chinese Herbs for Asthma – 12 Super Herbs to treat Asthma Effectively!

-In the case of chronic Asthma, Fritillaria is able to inhibit this process, which means it stops a long-running inflammatory cascade in its tracks and reduces asthma symptoms in adults and children alike.
+As one of the key herbs for asthma cough, Fritillaria is able to inhibit mast cell recruitment, which means it stops a long-running inflammatory cascade in its tracks and reduces asthma symptoms in adults and children alike.

 Earthworm is a Leukotriene Antagonist

-Lastly, let’s talk about a slug, which is also a Chinese herb for Asthma!
+Lastly, let’s talk about a slug, which is also one of the best herbs for Asthma!

 Earthworm, called Lumbricus or Pheretima, is part of the Chinese phamacopoeia.
 It is able to inhibit IL4, IL5 and IL13 like many of the herbs mentioned above.

-More importantly, it works through a pathway similar to how Singulair works.
-Singulair is a well-known pharmaceutical intervention which is a Leukotriene-inhibitor.
+More importantly, it works through a pathway similar to how Montelukast works.
+Montelukast is a well-known pharmaceutical intervention which is a Leukotriene-inhibitor.
 Earthworm is not only good for treating allergen exacerbated asthma and eosinophilic asthma; it is helpful when treating aspirin-induced asthma too!

 When we use herbal therapy, we are taking a multi-pronged approach to treatment.
 It is slightly more complex than how pharmaceutical drugs are prescribed, because pharmaceutical drugs have only that many compounds and limited ways to mix and match them.

 Each TCM herb is made up of multiple active ingredients.
-Some herbs are more deeply researched, some active ingredients are better known.
+Some herbs for asthma are more deeply researched, some active ingredients are better known.

-In this article, we have categorized and highlighted some of the more potent herbs used in the treatment of Asthma.
+In this article, we have categorized and highlighted some of the more potent Chinese herbs for Asthma.
 You do not have to use Chinese herbs in isolation.
 TCM herbs are often used in tandem with prescriptive drugs and health supplements.
 If anything, they tend to improve your condition.
 In more optimal situations, some patients end up keeping their inhaler with them at all times, but do not have use it.